 Meanwhile a further systematic review of the literature looked at the effect of the different forms of shock wave therapy (general, focussed, and radial) for the treatment of plantar fasciitis compared to placebo (14).
 9 studies including 935 subjects were included.
 The results suggested that focused shock wave therapy can relieve pain in chronic plantar fasciitis as an ideal alternative option; meanwhile, no firm conclusions of general shockwave therapy or radial shock wave therapy effectiveness could be drawn.

-Take home: in clinical practice at POGO Physio we have an ESWT machine available.
-Where a diagnosis of plantar fasciitis has been made I will administer ESWT to the patient with the explanation that we will repeat a follow up dose if they experience reduced symptomatology in the following 48 hour window.
-However of the patient does not report a notable and positive reduction in symptoms (pain or stiffness) than a further application of ESWT may be administered or it may be reasoned to not try again.
+Take home: in clinical practice at POGO Physio, we have an ESWT machine available.
+Where a diagnosis of plantar fasciitis has been made I will administer ESWT to the patient with the explanation that we will repeat a follow up the dose if they experience reduced symptomatology in the following 48 hour window.
+However, if the patient does not report a notable and positive reduction in symptoms (pain or stiffness) than a further application of ESWT may be administered or it may be reasoned to not try again.
 This is as per Peter Malliaras’ approach for using shock wave therapy in the treatment of lower limb tendinopathies.
-Other interventions are included in my treatment alongside administration of the shock wave therapy.
+Other interventions are included in my treatment alongside the administration of the shock wave therapy.
 If a plantar fasciitis sufferer has the ability to access shockwave therapies I would suggest that they trial the treatment, while combining it with other approaches such as exercise therapy as will be detailed below.